-- S-491, Intermediate National Fire Danger Rating System - Class is offered at the regional level - Continue to recruit candidates for attendance - Support the class by providing coaches and instructors as possible - Curriculum is currently being developed to deliver the class virtually which may increase the number of students per class. - N9035, RAWS Maintenance - o Class is offered through the BLM RAWS Depot located in Boise, ID - Class may be offered virtually beginning in 2021 - Continue to recruit candidates for attendance - Encourage local personnel to accompany technicians to local RAWS for equipment and site maintenance
+- S-491, Intermediate National Fire Danger Rating System - Class is offered at the regional level - o Continue to recruit candidates for attendance - Support the class by providing coaches and instructors as possible - Curriculum is currently being delivered virtually with small in-person groups.
+This delivery method has increased the number of students possible per class. - N9035, RAWS Maintenance - o Class is offered through the BLM RAWS Depot located in Boise, ID - o Continue to recruit candidates for attendance - Encourage local personnel to accompany technicians to local RAWS for equipment and site maintenance - Fire Investigation - Increasing the number and capabilities of fire investigation qualified personnel may help to determine specific cause classes for incidents.
+Locally there are steadily increasing numbers of fires listed in the miscellaneous or undetermined category.
+Specific fire cause determination would help fire prevention personnel to address problem fire locations and specific causes.